-To the best of the Company's knowledge, products that may constitute an alternative to Ashrait PC software distributed by the Company there are competitors in the market.
+To the best of the Company's knowledge, for the Ashrait PC software distributed by the Company there are competitors in the market.
 These competitors develop infrastructure software which compete with Ashrait and hardware to points of sale which are marketed to businesses by various market entities (producers), allowing the execution of charge card transactions.

-ATM switch - To the best of the Company's knowledge, one of the companies in the ATM industry operates an ATM switch that routes transactions directly to some of the issuers by direct interfaces it has created with them, without using the Company's switch.
+ATM switch - To the best of the Company's knowledge, one of the companies in the ATM industry directs transactions directly to some of the issuers by direct interfaces it has created with them, without using the Company's switch.